This Tutorial Explains What is Requirement Analysis, Requirement Analysis Steps, Examples, And Goals of Requirement Gathering in SDLC:

 - Can I enter the current destination address by searching from the history of addresses?

 #2) Deriving a flowchart to define the flow of activities.

-Now we can see that the business requirement is broken down to very detailed use cases which can be marked in the flowchart as below:
+Now we can see that the business requirement is broken down into very detailed use cases which can be marked in the flowchart below: